FREQUENTLY ASKED QUESTIONS: GRADUATE ADMISSIONS

 All students admitted into our Ph.D. program are guaranteed financial support.
 This support is guaranteed for as long as they remain in good academic standing with the department and university and are making satisfactory progress towards completing their degree requirements.
 Financial support comes in the form of a stipend and/or a combination of teaching and researcher appointments, plus payment of fees, non-resident tuition (if applicable) and health insurance.
 NOTE: Non-resident tuition will be paid for US non-residents for one year.
 Residency for fee purposes must be established prior to the beginning of the second year of residence.

 Is my GPA high enough to apply?
-Are my GRE scores good enough?

-The graduate admissions committee makes decisions based on a comprehensive assessment of an applicant’s portfolio of grades, test scores, research experience, statement of purpose, and letters of recommendation.
+The graduate admissions committee makes decisions based on a holistic assessment of an applicant’s portfolio of grades, test scores, research experience, statement of purpose, and letters of recommendation.
 That being said, the admissions process is extremely competitive, and successful applicants typically have GPAs that are above 3.8 on a 4.0 scale.
 Applications with GPAs below 3.5 are usually not competitive, unless mediated by extensive research productivity or unusual circumstances.

 My undergraduate degree is in an area other than chemical engineering.
 Do I have a chance of being admitted?